jagill/jagill.github.io/_presto/presto-map-reduce.md

   Presto, this is from a `CROSS JOIN UNNEST` statement that will expand an array or map into rows for each entry.

-Given a sequence of mapping operations, Presto combines them into one composed operator called a _fragment_.
+Given a sequence of mapping operations, Presto combines them into a _fragment_.
 Multiple workers can perform this fragment, parallelizing the stream processing.

 For example, let's consider the table `orders`: